aroario2003/random-configuration-files/README.md

 |`Ctrl+f`| make a window fullsreen with gaps|
 |`Super+Shift+d`| run dmenu|

+## Good to Know

+There is an `autostart` file within the `openbox` directory which will spawn a conky and tint2 on startup,

 ## Updates

 This repository will be updated every week or two once I finish putting in all the configuration files that I want to put in here.
 I will be putting my `.zshrc` file in here shortly and I will be customizing and updating it along with the other ocnfiguration files.
 In this section I will be letting you know whenever I make changes to a file and what I did.
 If you have any questions or concerns please let me know.